 Taomo’s first book, Migration in the Time of Revolution: China, Indonesia and the Cold War (Cornell University Press, 2019), examines how two of the world's most populous countries interacted between 1945 and 1967, when the concept of citizenship was contested, and the boundaries of political mobilization were blurred.

 For an excerpt of Migration in the Time of Revolution, see “Migration, Identity and Revolution: How the Chinese Shaped Indonesia,” The South China Morning Post, Nov 23, 2019.

 For book-related podcasts: see New Books Networks and Talking Indonesia.

 Having grown up in a migrant family in Shenzhen, the first special economic zone of China, Taomo is starting a second project on the historical transformation of this modern metropolis.
 Taomo is keen to hear from students interested in pursuing PhD research on topics related to the Cold War, Chinese diaspora, and economic history.
-You can learn more about my research projects and the classes I teach here

 “Ambivalent Alliance: Chinese Policy towards Indonesia, 1960-1965,” The China Quarterly 221 (March 2015), pp. 208-228.

 “China and the Thirtieth of September Movement,” Indonesia 98 (October 2014), pp. 29-58.